matrix-org/synapse/docker/README.md

    --no-healthcheck
 ```

-## Disabling the healthcheck in docker-compose
+## Disabling the healthcheck in docker-compose file

-If you wish to disable the healthcheck via docker-compose append your stanza with the follow.
+If you wish to disable the healthcheck via docker-compose append your stanza with the following.

 ```
   healthcheck: